STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 my_gap %>% filter(country == "Canada")
 ```

-... versus when we assign the output to an object, possibly overwriting or editing an existing object.
+... versus when we assign the output to an object, possibly overwriting an existing object.

 ```r